openstreetmap-ng/openstreetmap-ng/README.md

 ## 🎯 Main Goals

 \- **New Features**\
 Implement long-awaited features and bring OpenStreetMap into the modern era.
-With a strong focus on innovation, we are committed to delivering a truly next-gen experience for users and developers.
+With a strong focus on innovation, we are committed to delivering a truly next-gen experience for users and programmers.

 \- **Performance**\
-Create a seamless and responsive user and API experience.
-Leveraging modern technologies and native modules, featuring a brand new V2 map engine and optimized system architecture.
+Create a performant and responsive user and API experience.
+Leveraging modern technologies and CPython native modules, featuring a blazing-fast V2 map engine and optimized system architecture.

 \- **Privacy**\
 Enhance user privacy through built-in data protection mechanisms and secure defaults for all third-party integrations.
-Respecting users' data and privacy choices.
+We respect users' data and privacy choices.

 \- **Accessibility**\
 Make OpenStreetMap more accessible to everyone.
-Using the latest browser standards and new interfaces, we make the map a more enjoyable and welcoming place.
+Using the latest browser standards and newly designed interfaces, we make the map a more enjoyable and welcoming place.

 \- **Openness**\
 Lower barriers to entry and empower the developer community.
 Following Keep-It-Simple principles, OpenStreetMap-NG is designed in a simple and hackable way, making contributing easy and fun.